RapidOS-Community/RapidOS/README.md

 All these options can be selected within the playbook under custom features!

 ## How to Get Started? :rocket:
 **RapidOS** is currently available for download.
-Our system is based on **AME Wizard(https://ameliorated.io/)**, a powerful tool that allows you to apply custom playbooks to your Windows installation.
+Our system is based on **[AME Wizard](https://ameliorated.io/)**, a powerful tool that allows you to apply custom playbooks to your Windows installation.
 A playbook consists of scripts and configurations that modify your system according to your preferences.
 With **RapidOS**, you can transform your Windows experience in just a few easy steps.
 You can find the system release on [GitHub](https://github.com/rapid-community/RapidOS/releases).
 Best of luck with your development! 🚀

 ## How to Contact Us? :email: